denis-ismailaj/distributed-systems-notes/MapReduce.md

 ## Semantics

-When the user-supplied _map_ and _reduce_ operators are deterministic functions of their input values, MapReduce produces the same output as would have been produced by a non-faulting sequential execution of the entire program.
+When the user-supplied `Map` and `Reduce` operators are deterministic functions of their input values, MapReduce produces the same output as would have been produced by a non-faulting sequential execution of the entire program.